ronaldokwan/Ice-Cream/README.md

 * [x] Remove from Wishlist Feature
 * [x] Product Search by Name Feature (implemented with debounce)
 * [x] Pagination Feature (implemented with infinite scroll)

----

-Let me know if you want to improve or polish the phrasing for your portfolio!